 html wherever possible (posts on that to come).

->

-> The main side effect is that all of my materials will be available to anyone online for free.
-I have always been committed to free and open source teaching, and have benefitted an extraordinary amount from learning from materials that other academics or practitioners - who I may never meet - have posted online.2 While they will be without lecture videos (no plans for that, sorry), or original copies of some readings (copyright, my favorite), or answer keys for major assignments (I do recycle some questions), these websites are otherwise complete self-contained courses.
+The main side effect is that all of my materials will be available to anyone online for free.
+I have always been committed to free and open source teaching, and have benefitted an extraordinary amount from learning from materials that other academics or practitioners - who I may never meet - have posted online.^[One of my guilty pleasures is to devour anyone’s lecture slides posted free online in areas that I teach or research and shamelessly steal what I like (I try to give credit if it is something major!).
+This confirms to me that I am a true academic.]
+While they will be without lecture videos (no plans for that, sorry), or original copies of some readings (copyright, my favorite), or answer keys for major assignments (I do recycle some questions), these websites are otherwise complete self-contained courses.

->

-> Another reason this made sense for me is that as I have gotten into a rhythm of teaching the same course multiple times, I have started to accumulate a lot of additional resources: guides, tutorials, handouts on more technical concepts, etc. These would kill a lot of trees to print out for students, and it would be nice to have a central repository for them - a website is the natural place.
+Another reason this made sense for me is that as I have gotten into a rhythm of teaching the same course multiple times, I have started to accumulate a lot of additional resources: guides, tutorials, handouts on more technical concepts, etc. These would kill a lot of trees to print out for students, and it would be nice to have a central repository for them - a website is the natural place.

 There are some limitations, as I can’t do everything on them.
 My major limitation is grading.
 Blackboard’s Grading Center is too convenient and centralized not to use (not to mention, secure, individualized, and FERPA-compliant).
 These new websites are primarily for broadcasting content to everyone, not using it as a personalized experience.
 Additionally, I will still use Blackboard for mass-emailing students.
 But my workflow of

 1. write in plain text, 2. push to GitHub available for everyone seems vastly superior to endless mouse clicks and writing of individual items to a page viewable by a single course section (and then duplicating everything for a second section).